-In recent decades, immigrants have also played an important role in Louisiana's manufacturing industry.
+In recent decades, immigrants have also played an important role in Minnesota's manufacturing industry.
 Studies have found that the arrival of immigrants to a community can have a powerful impact creating or preserving manufacturing jobs.
-This is because foreign-born workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
-One study by the Partnership for a New American Economy and the Americas Society/ Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.11 The almost 167,000 immigrants who were living in the state in 2010 were responsible for creating or preserving nearly 7,700 manufacturing jobs.
+This is because foreignborn workers give employers access to a large and relatively affordable pool of laborers, making it less attractive for firms to move work to cheaper locations offshore.
+One study by the Partnership for a New American Economy and the Americas Society/Council of the Americas, for instance, found that every time 1,000 immigrants arrive in a given U.S. county, 46 manufacturing jobs are preserved that would otherwise not exist or have moved elsewhere.
+11 The more than 378,000 immigrants who were living in the state in 2010 were responsible for creating or preserving almost 17,400 manufacturing jobs.